Scille/parsec-cloud/docs/rfcs/1005-realm-key-rotation.md

 Client-side, the detection of a new certificate automatically triggers a key rotation when needed (i.e. user revoked or user role removed).
 This is totally transparent for the end user \o/

+On top of that, user manifest is totally empty (no more realm key, workspace name or last processed message index).
+Which means no user synchronization is needed whatsoever \o/ (user ops is still needed to store the workspace name before the `RealmNameCerficate` can be uploaded though)

 The elephant in the room is of course compatibility with Parsec v2 (and APIv3).
 Here we go the simple way: